baajur/kotlin-backend-coding-exercise/README.md

 **Pending tasks**
 <ol type="1">
   <li>
-        To finish testing the controllers @WebMvcTest
+        @WebMvcTest: Need to finish testing the Company and Dependant controllers ,it will be copy and paste from the employee controller which was finished
   </li>
  </ol>